 Stacking in regenerative agriculture

-In stacking, in regenerative agriculture, we concentrate on making the soil more resilient to drought, improve water penetration and retention.
-We aim to build up soil carbon and the soil organic matter to the benefit of the microbial health in the soil as well as the health of the plants, animals and humans.
+In stacking in regenerative agriculture, we concentrate on making the soil more resilient to drought, improve water penetration and retention.
+We aim to build up soil carbon and the soil organic matter to the benefit of the microbial health in the soil and the health of the plants, animals and humans.
 We produce nutrient dense food, because we have taken care of the soil.
+Stacking in regenerative agriculture and stacking of animals on the soil result in different effects.
+Various animals can be used for stacking.

 It does not matter if you are a secondary producer like a feed lot or a chicken farmer producing broiler chickens or layers or a pig farmer.
 The better the quality of your food, the healthier your animal will be and the better quality your product will be.